 Businesses are seeing the value in iterative planning and the more flexible approach to project management.
 Using Agile methodologies, businesses may adapt quickly to changes and new information that surface throughout a project.
 With the Agile methodologies, the prioritization of project or product features is based on business value and customer satisfaction.
-This course focuses on introducing common Agile methodologies, approaches, and frameworks.
-Students will explain the differences between the common methodologies and the benefits that the Agile brings over traditional project management approaches.
-This course provides 12 professional development hours in three, 4-hour weeks.
-The tuition for this course is $600.
+This course focuses on introducing common Agile methodologies, approaches and frameworks.
+Students will explain the differences between the common methodologies and the benefits that Agile brings over traditional project management approaches.
+This course provides 12 professional development units in three 4-hour weeks.

 Comparing Traditional and Agile Project Management Methodologies